 Whether you’re part of a government body, a global conglomerate, or a small business, your procurement processes have a major impact on the operational and competitive health of your organization.
 Traditionally, the procurement function was often overlooked or, at best, viewed as a source of savings through maximum spend efficiency (regardless of spend effectiveness).

 Digital transformation changed all that when companies throughout the worldwide economy came to recognize the value hidden within the rich data streams of their supply chains and purchasing departments—and began to implement the tools of digital transformation to capture this value.

-As a result, procurement professionals are rapidly moving away from the lumbering, paper-shackled paradigms of procurement past to centre procurement as a value centre.
+As a result, procurement professionals are rapidly moving away from the lumbering, paper-shackled paradigms of procurement past to center procurement as a value center.

 Establishing and enforcing best practices in procurement supports this ambition in several important ways:

 - Proactively engaging with all areas of the business to contextualize procurement’s importance within the larger organization and providing clear, measurable impact on reducing costs (including total cost of ownership, or TCO) at all points within the value chain.

 - Presenting transparent and readily accessible spend data, integrated with diverse data sources from inside and outside the organization to provide the most complete, accurate and strategically valuable insights.

 - Provide an optimal combination of cost reductions and increased value through process automation, data analytics, and prioritizing strategic supply chain management.

 - Streamline all parts of the procurement cycle, including contract management, supply chain management, supplier relationship management, etc.

 - Establish a foundation for effective digital transformation and improved business process management throughout the entire organization, leveraging procurement technology with process optimization and strategic planning to meet business needs and support business goals.